About radiotherapy for symptoms

 You have a specialised CT planning scan.
 The 360° photo is of a CT scanner.
 Use the arrows to look around the room.

 You may also have other scans, such as MRI scans or PET scans.
 This allows the treatment team to plan the radiotherapy treatment area very precisely.
 During the planning session, the radiographers may make marks on your skin.
 They use these to make sure the same area is treated at each session.
-See our information about skin markings.

 You may also need to have a plastic mould made to keep you still during the treatment sessions.
-See our information about radiotherapy moulds and masks.

 You may have to wait a day or a few days until your first radiotherapy treatment.